 Country Total Spent Days in country Cost per day Hong Kong £234 3 £78.00 TOTALS: £234.00 3 £78.00 Country Accommodation Food Transport Entertainment Other Total Per Day Hong Kong £30.67 £39.33 £8.00 £0.00 £0.00 £78.00 Country Total Spent Days in country Cost per day Hong Kong $374.40 3 $124.80 TOTALS: $374.40 3 $124.80 Country Accommodation Food Transport Entertainment Other Total Per Day Hong Kong $49.07 $62.93 $12.80 $0.00 $0.00 $124.80

-If you have a stopover in the city we highly recommend that you take a break from your long flight and book a hostel or cheap hotel room in Hong Kong.
-A short break doesn’t have to be expensive and we’re sure you’ll enjoy spending a few days exploring this unique and dynamic city.
+If you have a stopover in Hong Kong we highly recommend that you take a break from your long flight and stay a few nights.
+A short break doesn’t have to be expensive and we’re sure you’ll enjoy exploring this unique and dynamic city.

 Big thanks to our friend Amy for helping us plan our stay in Hong Kong.